swatipbk1/SBA_JS_Fundamentals/README.md

 - Implemented fetching exchange rates from an external web API using the Fetch API.
 - Implemented in `exchangeRates.js`.
-- Use the Exchange Rate API Key from OAnda Corporation valid for free for 7 days.
+- Use the Exchange Rate API Key from OANDA Corporation valid for free for 7 days.

 ### 2. User Interaction with API